defcon1dfw/defcon1dfw.github.io/_posts/2025-02-17-equipment-used-in-mitigation.md

 {% include figure-container.html figImgUrl="/assets/img/equipment/air-mover.jpg" %}

+Don't stick your finger in that!

-High-powered fans that accelerate evaporation by directing airflow across wet surfaces, speeding up the drying process in water-damaged areas.
-Air movers are probably the most iconic part of mitigation, as a large scale operation might deploy several dozen (or many more) to speed up the drying process.
+These are high-powered fans that accelerate evaporation by directing airflow across wet surfaces and water damaged property.
+Air movers could be the most iconic tool in mitigation, as a large scale operation might deploy several dozen (or many more) to speed up the drying process.

 These fans come in all shapes and sizes, some look like they came out of a sci-fi movie.